A Holiday Tale: A Beginner's Guide to Cooking a Boneless Ribeye Roast

-I sat my timer for 56 minutes then tested my roast.
+I set my timer for 56 minutes and then tested my roast.
 It was not even close to rare at that point, so I began cooking it at 30-minute intervals.
 Eighty minutes had the roast at rare.
 I ended up cooking mine for two hours, and it cooked between medium-rare and medium.
 Next time, I will work to keep it more medium-rare, but it was cooked perfectly for my Mom.

-My Simple Recipe
+My Simple Rib Roast Recipe

 4 Pound Boneless Ribeye Roast